cc-ai/kdb/resources/papers/Readme.md

 These are the most relevant papers, do add the ones you like too!

-We're also building a more exhaustive list on Zotero.
-[Join our team](https://www.zotero.org/groups/2291580/ccai) and share your papers there too :)

 /!\ Re-organization in progress!! (victor: 18-03-202)

 ## GANs